Upcoming Orientations and Public Events

-Upcoming OrientationsNote: It's a good idea to check back here close to the day of the orientation in case of cancellation due to weather, illness, etc. (Cancellations are rare but it has happened.)
+It's a good idea to check back here close to, and on the day of an orientation in case of cancellation due to weather, illness, etc. (Last-minute changes are rare but it has happened.)
+Checking this page is the best way to keep informed about upcoming orientation choices.

 What to do if you're interested in joining: